The Suspended Tickets view displays messages describing the cause of suspension for each suspended email.

 CCs/followers limit reached | A ticket can have no more than 48 email addresses included as CCs. | Delete unnecessary email addresses from the CC line. |

-Detected as email loop | If you receive a large number of emails from a single sender in a short period of time, those emails are suspended and the sender's address is blocked for one hour.
+Detected as email loop | If you receive a large number of emails from a single sender in a short period of time, those emails are suspended and the sender's address is blocklisted for one hour.
 This also happens to tickets that are sent from an address equal to your default Reply To address. | Zendesk does not support the bulk creation of tickets via emails to Zendesk from the same sender.
 The API and Channels Framework are the only channels that support bulk creation of tickets. |

 Detected as spam | This email was flagged as spam by Zendesk's email detection filters.
-Some messages, if flagged with very high confidence of spam, are rejected entirely.
-This email may also be flagged as spam because it was sent from a suspended user. | Check if the user is suspended, and unsuspend if necessary.
+This email may also be flagged as spam because it was sent from a suspended user.
+Some messages, if flagged with very high confidence of spam, are rejected entirely and will not appear in the Suspended tickets view. | Check if the user is suspended, and unsuspend if necessary.
 You can recover the suspended ticket, which can help improve the sender's reputation going forward.
 See the support tip What does "Detected as spam" mean? for more information. |

 Detected email as being from a system user | Email generated by a mail server (for example, messages sent from addresses beginning with mail-daemon@ and postmaster@) are suspended because it is assumed that they are not intended to be support requests. | Mail from these addresses will need to be sent from or redirected through non-system addresses. |

 Email authentication failed | The email is spoofed.
-The email appears to have originated from someone or somewhere other than the actual source. | The sender of this email must be permitted to send mail from your domain.
+The email appears to have originated from someone or somewhere other than the actual source.
+This can also occur when the sender of the email is an agent and the sender or forwarding domain fails DMARC. | The sender of this email must be permitted to send mail from your domain.
 Consider configuring SPF and DKIM for this sending source, or disabling Sender Authentication in email channel settings.
 Contact Zendesk Customer Support for further assistance. |

 Email for "noreply" address | The email address is a "no reply" email address, meaning that it is not intended to receive email. | Most no-reply addresses are not intended to be responded to, and emails to these accounts are frequently not checked.
 You may want to verify that your responses to these addresses are reaching your customers. |